A CALL FROM PHOTOGRAPHER YOUSUF KARSH

 It was many years ago on a weekend afternoon when I found myself standing in front of the photography section in a used book store.
 I recall picking up a copy of a book by the name of Karsh, and, at the time, had no true recollection as to the identity of the author/photographer.
 This was the late 1970’s.
 While turning the pages of his book, I was immediately struck by the appearance of this imagery containing high levels of contrast with deep shadows creating complimentary forms when blended with highlights.
 At the time, I was unable to purchase this item due to limited funding however, as time went by some months later, I was fortunate enough to acquire a used copy which peaked great levels of interest in me.
 Upon an alternate visit to a book store, I discovered additional copies of his books containing noteworthy individuals, further increasing my level of interest in this photographer of obvious recognition.
 Following the purchase of supplemental portraiture books, I attempted to secure a connection with Mr. Karsh hoping to establish a brief opportunity to meet him, and discuss the characteristics of his particular style of photography.
 I was delighted to discover that he was a resident of Ottawa as well as I, and the telephone directory indicated that his residence was situated at one Rideau Street….The Chateau Laurier Hotel.

 Finally a woman appeared introducing herself to me.
 This was the very polite lady on the phone I had conversed with previously.
 She indicated that I should please come in and quickly close the door.
-Apparently an alarm bell had been affixed onto the door alerting Mr. Karsh that someone had entered his suite should he be situated in the darkroom printing at the time of one’s arrival.
-I now had the pleasure of introducing myself to her and she pleasantly through gentle conversation. lowered my accelerated heart beat to a state of somewhat normality.
-I then raised the book I was interested in having him autograph showing a wet hand print on the cover from my recent Olympian adventures.
+Apparently an alarm bell had been attached onto the door alerting Mr. Karsh that someone had entered his suite should he be situated in the darkroom printing at the time of one’s arrival.
+I now had the pleasure of introducing myself to her and she pleasantly through gentle conversation, lowered my state of uneasiness.
+I then raised the book I was interested in having him autograph.
 She very politely gestured to a chair near the grumbling Churchill portrait where I could make myself comfortable and went to secure the services of Mr. Karsh.
-More than a few minutes went by fortunately giving me a brief moment to wipe the freshly appeared drip marks occurring on the inside of my eyeglasses from my tainted brow.
-Finally he appeared to me.
+More than a few minutes went by fortunately giving me a moment to recompose myself.
+Finally he appeared.
 The man whose imagery I had been studying for so long was just out of the darkroom wearing his apron and a welcoming smile.
 We sat and chatted for approximately 15 minutes time while he autographed my book.
 I felt at the time that I had received a remarkable gift from another human being when he affixed his signature and date in my book.
 How is it at times that the simplest gestures of kindness from one to another carry such significant matters of weight in our lives.
 We touched on a few topics during our conversation including his recent print exhibition in the United States; what he had planned in the not too distant future and in addition, if I might return sometime in the future to have him autograph another book when I could acquire it.
 Yes, yes of course, was his enthusiastic reply, and then excusing himself politely, made the return journey back to his darkroom.

 My connection with Mr. Karsh did not end at that time.
 Another set of circumstances were presented to me when I was on a camping expedition to Bon Echo Provincial park in the year 1993.
 It was commonplace to arrive at the main gates of the park and greet a staff member indicating that I had reservations for the weekend.
 It was also customary for the park representative to provide me with a complimentary newspaper featuring the park itself.
 I accepted the flyers and hurried to my campsite to set up my equipment then choosing to relax, I flipped through the pages of the paper itself.
 What a delight it was to see the title of a page indicating “famous personages who visited Bon Echo Park” including Mr. Karsh.
 Searching through the pages themselves, I was able to locate a photograph of him standing amongst others in conversation outside what I believed to be a building called “Dollywood”.
 I chose to make the journey back to the main gates requesting an alternate copy of the paper with the desire to direct one to Mr. Karsh himself upon my return to Ottawa.
 After mailing him a copy of the flyer shortly afterwards, a month’s time had gone by and arriving home from work one day, I noticed a small sized letter had been deposited in my letterbox.
 What jubilation I felt reading the letterhead indicating it’s origin….Karsh…..Chateau Laurier Hotel, Ottawa.
 I opened it up very carefully as to not cause any damage to the envelope itself and was amazed at the fact that he had actually invested the time to hand write me a letter of thanks.
 Mr. Karsh used a black ink fountain pen at the time of my book signings and the current letter was inscribed with the same style of pen itself.
 He reflected upon my kindness in keeping him in mind in forwarding him a copy.
 He continued his letter mentioning that my thoughtfulness had indeed transported him temporarily back in time and what wonderful memories the newspaper generated.
 The letter remains with me to this day kept in a special place as a wonderful memento of my visits to his studio at the Chateau.